Sherwatt/myRocketPatrol/README.md

-# myModifiedRocketPatrol
+# myRocketPatrol
-The original game with some self-programmed modifications.
+My first attempt at coding a game in JavaScript